paul-blundell/Glide-for-Craft/README.md

     <img src="myimage.jpg?w=100&h=200" alt="My Image" />

-FOr more information about what parameters are supported please see the [Glide website](https://glide.thephpleague.com/1.0/api/quick-reference/).
+For more information about what parameters are supported please see the [Glide website](https://glide.thephpleague.com/1.0/api/quick-reference/).

 ## Installation